 Miller Center for Social Entrepreneurship

-The mission of the Miller Center for Social Entrepreneurship — formerly the Center for Science, Technology, and Society before being renamed in 2015 — is to accelerate global, innovation-based entrepreneurship in service to humanity.
-Through an array of programs including its signature Global Social Benefit Incubator (GSBI), the Miller Center unites an international network of business, investment capital, and technical resources to build the capacity of social enterprises around the world.
-Its programs inspire faculty and students with real-world case studies, distinctive curricula, and unique research opportunities, advancing the University’s vision of creating a more just, humane, and sustainable world (learn more at https://www.scu-social-entrepreneurship.org/).
+The mission of Miller Center for Social Entrepreneurship—formerly the Center for Science, Technology, and Society before being renamed in 2015—is to accelerate global, innovation-based entrepreneurship in service to humanity.
+Through an array of programs including its signature Global Social Benefit Incubator (GSBI), Miller Center unites an international network of business, investment capital, and technical resources to build the capacity of social enterprises around the world.
+Its programs inspire faculty and students with real-world case studies, distinctive curricula, and unique research opportunities, advancing the University’s vision of creating a more just, humane, and sustainable world.
+Learn more at www.scu.edu/millercenter.

 Ignatian Center for Jesuit Education

 The Ignatian Center for Jesuit Education promotes and enhances the distinctively Jesuit, Catholic tradition of education at Santa Clara University, with a view toward serving students, faculty, staff, and through them the larger community, both local and globa